vidisha999/AB-Testing-Udacity-Project/README.md

 ### Experiment Exposure and Duration

 Considering there are no other experiments perform simaltaneously during this time, when 100% of the traffic divereted into this experiment in which 50% of the users would be in the treatment group:
-- The days required  to conduct the experiment with net conversion, retention and gross conversion is :118.0
+- The days required  to conduct the experiment with net conversion, retention and gross conversion is :**118 days**
-- The days required to conduct the experiment with net conversion and gross conversion is :17.0
+- The days required to conduct the experiment with net conversion and gross conversion is :**17 days**

 The number of daily cookies given in the baseline dataset is 40000.
 Due to seasonality and risk of using 100% of traffic in the experiment, the duration of the gross conversion and net conversion can be further extended by 17 more days by diverting only 50% of traffic in this expxeriment.
-- The days required for the experiment with 50% traffic diverted for gross conversion and net conversion, is :  34  days
+- The days required for the experiment with 50% traffic diverted for gross conversion and net conversion, is :  **34  days**

 ### Multiple Hypothesis